-Odyssey of Love is the second in the series of Four Composer Portraits, created by Lucy Parham.
+Odyssey of Love is the second in the series of five Composer Portraits, created by Lucy Parham.
 The show premièred at the Wigmore Hall in February 2008 in the London Pianoforte Series with actors Joanna David and Martin Jarvis.
-Other actors who have performed it include Juliet Stevenson, Harriet Walter, Rosalind Ayres, Tim McInnerny, Orla Charlton, Lloyd Owen, Patricia Hodge, Stanley Townsend and Henry Goodman.
+Other actors who have performed it include Juliet Stevenson, Alex Jennings, Robert Glenister, Harriet Walter, Rosalind Ayres, Tim McInnerny, Orla Charlton, Lloyd Owen, Patricia Hodge, Stanley Townsend and Henry Goodman.

 Recent and future performances include the Wigmore Hall, Middle Temple Hall, Salisbury Playhouse, Rye Festival, Canterbury Festival, Kings Place, Wimbledon Festival, “It’s All About Piano” Festival London, King’s College Cambridge, Sao Lourenco Concerts Series Portugal, Sheffield University Concert Series, Burford Festival, Kew Festival, Llandeilo Festival, Wigmore Hall, Apex Bury St Edmunds, Yvonne Arnaud Theatre, St. George’s Bristol, Chelsea Festival, St Johns Smith Square, Kings Place London, Winchester Festival, Bury St Edmunds Festival and at the Royal Hall Harrogate.
 The US première took place in December 2008 for LA Theatreworks, Los Angeles.
 Odyssey of Love has also been broadcast across the USA on NPR radio.

 The CD of Odyssey of Love (with Juliet Stevenson and Henry Goodman) has recently been released by Deux-Elles to critical acclaim.